 I thought I would surprise you all with a cute St. Patrick’s Day activity, seeing as it’s only a couple of weeks away!
 Best of all, the entire unit is FREE!
-Click on any of the pictures to download it and if you decide to try it out, please leave a comment letting me know how it worked for you!
+Click here or on any of the pictures to download it from my TpT store and if you decide to try it out, please leave a comment letting me know how it worked for you!

 So… let’s see what’s included!

-Firstly, there is a coloured matching activity.
-I LOVE all things colourful and beautiful images make learning more fun – at least, they do for me 😉
+Firstly, there is a colored matching activity.
+I LOVE all things colorful and beautiful images make learning more fun – at least, they do for me 😉

 To prepare the activity for use, print all the pages (cardstock is preferable, but not necessary), laminate them for durability and then cut out the pots and shamrocks.
 If you’re going to use these in your classroom yearly and are worried about little fingers picking away at the edges and un-sticking the laminating that you have done, you can cut out the pictures BEFORE laminating and then, once laminated, you cut out around the shape leaving a small edge of “lamination”.
 Of course, this does require cutting two times… I guess this is a good time to call in your parent helpers 😉